LachezarTsK/A-or-B/README.md

 https://www.hackerrank.com/challenges/aorb/problem

 The presented solution does not apply BigIntegers.
-Thechnically, the problem could be solved with the BigInteger, applying its methods flipBit() and testBit().
+Thechnically, the problem could be solved with BigInteger, applying its methods flipBit() and testBit().
 However, such solution will not fit into the alotted time frames for some test cases and thus nearly all test cases with large input will time out.

 There several reason for this:
 1. The input is hexadecimal and has to be parsed into decimal in order to apply the built-in methods of BigInteger for